-- 3.1.3.
-If you choose not to register for any modules, or cannot register due to debt, for two semesters in a row you will be considered to have withdrawn (unless approved via section 3.1.4 or unless there were no modules available for you to register on in one of the semesters).
-See section 9 for more information on withdrawal. - 3.1.4.
+- 3.1.7.
 There are some circumstances where we may allow you not to register for any modules for two semesters in a row.
-You must contact us before the registration deadline to request this and it is subject to approval by a member of the Senior Leadership Team. - 3.1.5.
+You must contact us before the registration deadline to request this and it is subject to approval by a member of the Senior Leadership Team. - 3.1.8.
 After the registration deadline you cannot register on any more modules for that semester.
 If you have registered on a module but you no longer wish to study it that semester, if the module commencement date has not yet passed you can contact us to unregister from that module.
-If the module commencement date has passed you cannot reduce the modules you are studying, except by interrupting your studies (see section 3.2). - 3.1.6.
-You can switch elective modules at any time before the registration deadline. - 3.1.7.
+If the module commencement date has passed you cannot reduce the modules you are studying, except by interrupting your studies (see section 3.2). - 3.1.9.
+You can switch elective modules at any time before the registration deadline. - 3.1.10.
 After the registration deadline you can ask to switch elective modules, but your Programme Leader will not approve your request if they think it is not in your best academic interests.
-As part of this decision your Programme Leader will consider how much time you will have missed on the new module. - 3.1.8.
+As part of this decision your Programme Leader will consider how much time you will have missed on the new module. - 3.1.11.
 The order in which core modules are delivered is structured to support your learning.
 Therefore, requests to switch the core module you are studying in a specific semester with another core module on your programme will not be allowed unless agreed by your Programme Leader.